AuthFace: Towards Authentic Blind Face Restoration with Face-oriented Generative Diffusion Prior: Related Works

-\textbf{Fine-Tuning} Fine-tuning is widely used to align pretrained large language models (LLMs) with human preferences, improving their effectiveness~\cite{betker2023improving}.
-This technique, successful in LLMs with small, HQ datasets~\cite{touvron2023llama,zhou2024lima}, has been adapted to text-to-image models to enhance text-image alignment~\cite{dai2023emu,li2024playground,li2024cosmicman}.
-For example, Emu~\cite{dai2023emu} improves aesthetic alignment using fine-tuned HQ image-text pairs.
-Playground v2.5~\cite{li2024playground} enhances human features using a quality-controlled dataset, and CosmicMan~\cite{li2024cosmicman} generates superior human-centric content with large, refined datasets. \textit{However, these methods often produce overly smooth images, which may not be ideal for BFR tasks where authentic and realistic images are essential.}
+\textbf{Fine-Tuning} Fine-tuning is widely used to align pretrained large language models (LLMs) with human preferences, improving their effectiveness~\citep{betker2023improving}.
+This technique, successful in LLMs with small, HQ datasets~\citep{touvron2023llama,zhou2024lima}, has been adapted to text-to-image models to enhance text-image alignment~\citep{dai2023emu,li2024playground,li2024cosmicman}.
+For example, Emu~\citep{dai2023emu} improves aesthetic alignment using fine-tuned HQ image-text pairs.
+Playground v2.5~\citep{li2024playground} enhances human features using a quality-controlled dataset, and CosmicMan~\citep{li2024cosmicman} generates superior human-centric content with large, refined datasets.
+Recently, RAP-SR~\cite{wang2024rap} demonstrated the potential of restoration-oriented prompt optimization by fine-tuning pretrained text-to-image models with carefully curated positive and negative samples. \textit{However, these methods often produce overly smooth images, which may not be ideal for BFR tasks where authentic and realistic images are essential.}